Guélor Kanga: Sparta Prague

 Kanga was transferred to Czech team Sparta Prague on 2 February 2018 for an undisclosed fee.
 He scored 15 league goals from well executed penalties, another 13 from game.

 Red Star Belgrade

 On 31 July 2020, Kanga signed a three-year deal with Red Star Belgrade.

 International career

-Ever since his debut in 2012, Kanga has been a regular at Gabon national football team.
+Since his debut in 2012, Kanga has been a regular at Gabon national team.
 He was selected for the Gabon team at the 2015 Africa Cup of Nations and played all three games in the group.

-It was no surprise his call for the Gabon squad to play in the 2017 Africa Cup of Nations of which Gabon were the hosts.
+He was called up to the Gabon squad to play in the 2017 Africa Cup of Nations of which Gabon were the hosts.
 Kanga featured for Gabon in the Africa Cup of Nations 2021 tournament in Cameroon.

 Personal life

 In December 2021, Guélor Kanga acquired Serbian citizenship.

 Controversy

 In April 2021, the Congolese Association Football Federation submitted a lawsuit against the country of Gabon for falsification of Kanga's identity.
-They claim that Kanga is born in Congo and is in fact four years older than the Gabonese birth certificate shows and that his birth name is Kiaku-Kiaku Kianga; allegedly, the Gabonese authorities gave him Gabonese citizenship with a new falsified birth certificate.
+They claim that Kanga was born in Congo and is in fact four years older than the Gabonese birth certificate shows and that his birth name is Kiaku-Kiaku Kianga; allegedly, the Gabonese authorities gave him Gabonese citizenship with a new falsified birth certificate.

 Additionally, in May 2021, it was reported that the CAF began investigating after there were allegations that his mother died in 1986, despite his registered date of birth which is September 1990.